NewAlexandria/leadership_readme/email-engagement-anatomy.md

 * Spam Reports
 * Bounce List

-Optismo is a centralized suppression list management solution to manage unsubscribes across emailers (internal and 3rd party) and improve distribution to vendors.
+Aim to build a centralized suppression list management solution, to manage unsubscribes across emailers (internal and 3rd party) and improve distribution to vendors.

-​Eng Tasks:
+##### ​Engineering / Integration
+​
-a) Subscribe to the Ongage Webhook and append to optizmo when an unsubscribe occurs
+* Subscribe to an API/Webhook for the unsub system(s), and append to Supression system when a related event occurs
-b) Save unsubscribe event to email DB events
+* Save unsubscribe event to email DB events
-c) Add status as ‘likely uninterested’ to Statuses
+* Add status/label as ‘likely uninterested’, or a similar method for cautious low-risk re-engagement

 ## Reputation Monitoring

 Pipeline Updates For New Sending Domains
-Setup each to be usable by Ongage.
+Setup each to be usable by the Unsub system

-a) Authentication
+* Authentication
-i) DMARK
+  * DMARK
-ii) SPF
+  * SPF
-iii) DKIM
+  * DKIM
-b) MX / Reply Setup
+* MX / Reply Setup
-c) Setup IP (s)
+* Setup IP (s)
-d) Map Sendgrid setup to Ongage based on IP
+* Map the ESP setup to Unsubs based on IP

-Supply partner isolation (FE/PLAT Ticket / Mini Epic) Create a pipeline to create and monitor isolated domains for partner sends.
+### Supply partner isolation

+Create a pipeline to create and monitor isolated domains for partner sends.

-a) Script (TF template) creation of DNS entries, CF Distro, Lambda@Edge to only allow approved PPs, pointing to consumer service.
+1. Script (TF template) creation of DNS entries, CF Distro, Lambda@Edge to only allow approved PPs, pointing to consumer service.
-b) Create monitoring dashboard for maintenance and view of existing domains
+1. Create monitoring dashboard for maintenance and view of existing domains

 ## Inbox mechanics

 Time to inbox audit and improvement
 Get our TXL email in inbox first

-a) Audit campaign and make sure we send out the email ASAP
+* Audit campaign and make sure we send out the email ASAP
 * [length clipping](https://www.adestra.com/blog/avoid-gmail-clipping-emails/)